Common Definitions

 2. Quid Pro Quo: This is when someone in power asks for sexual things in exchange for something else, like a favor or a job.
 It can be verbal or physical.

-Both types of harassment are not okay and can make people feel really upset or unsafe.
+Both types of harassment are not okay and can cause a lot of harm to everyone involved.

 Stalking

-Stalking is when someone keeps bothering you or scaring you repeatedly because of your gender, how you look, or who you are.
-This can include things like following you, calling or texting you too much, giving you unwanted gifts, or even watching you without your permission.
-It happens often and can make you feel very unsafe and uncomfortable.
+Stalking is repeated behavior and actions targeted at a specific person that would cause a reasonable person to fear for their safety, the safety of others, or cause a lot of emotional distress.
+This can include things like following you, calling or texting you too much, giving you unwanted gifts, or watching you without your permission.
+Stalking happens often and can make you feel very unsafe and uncomfortable.
 Learn more about stalking at the Stalking Prevention, Awareness, and Resource Center.

 Sexual Violence